irmen/pyc64/il65/readme.txt

 data types:
-    bool    true/false  (aliases for the integer values 1 and 0, not a true datatype by itself) byte    8 bits      $8f    (unsigned, @todo signed bytes) int     16 bits     $8fee  (unsigned, @todo signed ints)
+    byte    8 bits      $8f    (unsigned, @todo signed bytes) int     16 bits     $8fee  (unsigned, @todo signed ints) bool    true/false  (aliases for the integer values 1 and 0, not a true datatype by itself) char    '@' (converted to a byte
     @todo long24 long32?  (and signed)
-    string  0-terminated sequence of bytes  "hello."  (implicit 0-termination byte) pstring sequence of bytes where first byte is the length. (no 0-termination byte)
+    string  0-terminated sequence of bytes  "hello."  (implicit 0-termination byte) pstring sequence of bytes where first byte is the length. (no 0-termination byte) For strings, both petscii and screencode variants can be written in source, they will be translated at compile/assembler time.

     note: floating point numbers are not supported (yet) and will result in a parse error 'invalid number'.
     (maybe in the future the commodore-style 5-byte and perhaps also the apple-style 4-byte float storage formats will be supported)